vishal929/Massive-Data-CS543/README.md

 In order to join weather data to airplane data, please first run the weather_airline_processing.ipynb file.
 This will generate intermediate maps needed to efficiently join the weather daily data to the airplane flight data.

+Then, please run the data_processing.ipynb notebook.
+This will actually join the weather data, add a unique record ID and then save the data in parquet format in directory ./FINAL_processed_data

 ## Batched Execution
 Please refer to bfr_clusters.ipynb for an example of batched execution/clustering.